-How To Fix A Luxating Patella (Trick Knee) In A Dog Without Surgery
+How to Fix a Luxating Patella (Bad Knee) in a Dog Without Surgery

-A trick knee in your dog is caused by a luxating patella.
-Patellas (kneecaps) can luxate (move out of place) towards the dog´s body (medially) or away (laterally).
+A "trick knee" in your dog is caused by a dislocated kneecap: a luxating patella.
+Patellas (kneecaps) can luxate (move out of place) towards the dog's body (medially) or away (laterally).
 The kneecap normally rides in a groove in the femur and works so well that most owners do not even realize that it is there.
-A trick knee shows up occasionally, though, mostly in small dogs or larger breeds that have hip dysplasia.
+A trick knee shows up occasionally, though, often inherited in small dogs or larger breeds that have hip dysplasia.

-Your new puppy may have been diagnosed with a trick knee during his first exam.
+Your new puppy may have been diagnosed with a trick knee during his first visit to the vet.
 You may have just noticed your puppy running on one back leg, or running with both back legs together (bunny hopping).
 This is more common is some breeds but can happen in any size dog, and at any age.

 When this problem is first noticed and diagnosed the vet will probably recommend strict confinement.
 She might try NSAIDs like Rimadyl or aspirin, and may even want to put your dog on a course of steroids.
 Sometimes these things will work.